 64 years after the Universal Declaration of Human Rights, unfortunately not even the rights to life, freedom and democracy are guaranteed, threatened as they are by ‘lex talionis’ and the eye for an eye principle.
 For this reason, not only humanistic thinking, but also the work of the BIM, which has been informing and educating society for 20 years, is more important than ever.

-Jenny E. Goldschmidt, Director Netherlands Institute of Human Rights
+Jenny E. Goldschmidt, former Director Netherlands Institute of Human Rights

 For the Neterlands' Institute of Human Rights (SIM) at Utrecht University the Ludwig Boltzmann Institute of Human Rights is a source of academic inspiration and an excellent partner-institution.